itp-dwd/2020-spring/weeks/02_front-end-foundations.md

 ### CSS
 - CSS is the styling and layout
-- Cassie's experience learning CSS: "CSS is poorly designed, but you learn a few hacks to make it work for you."
 - TODO: Design of website layout that we are working towards (Holy Grail?
 Other?)
 - Using HTML to include CSS
 - The Box Model